caj50/caj50.github.io/Analysis Tutorials/MA10207T1/index.md

 * [H2.]
 Recall the definition of a tautology.
 If you're content writing truth tables out, then this question is similar to H1.
 Alternatively, you could try applying the different laws from Section 1.2 to simplify the statement.
 * [H3.]
 This is similar to the previous two questions.
 * [H4.]
 We did an example in tutorials similar to this one — try some values from the sets $A$ and $B$!
 For the negation, just take it one step at a time, and apply the rules you've learnt this week.
+* [H5.]
+Try rewriting $P*Q$ in terms of the logical operators you've seen so far.
+* [H6.]
+This is very similar to the second part of Homework Question 4, except the negations are a bit more tricky.
+Before proceeding, make sure you're happy as to how to negate implications!

 <!--chapter:end:index.Rmd-->